 Finally, try to make yourself as visible as possible when kayaking at night.
 It’s challenging for other boats to see kayakers from afar because kayaks are so low to the waterline.
-So do whatever you can to increase your visibility to help avoid collisions during your paddles.
+So do whatever you can to increase your visibility.

 Add a navigation light to your kayak, and then outfit yourself with other visibility tools, such as a water-activated light on your PFD.